haraldujc/pyladder/README.md

 A python library for planarity testing and rendering of ladder type graphs.
 Built with Visual Studio Code and Python 3.7.0 32-bit, 3.7.4 64-bit Conda on Windows 10 and Python 3.7.3 64-bit, 3.7.3 64-bit Conda on Mac OS X.

+The algorithm is sourced from 'Efficient Planarity Testing' by John Hopcroft and Robert Tarjan

 ## Background

 pyladder is an exercise in translating an ANSI 'C' program to a python class.
 The program will take a list of nodes representing a connected graph in the plane.
 It will then attempt to generate a visual display of the graph, and advise if the graph is planar or not.